Pernigotti: Production

 The enterprise also produces other chocolate products, nougats, easter eggs and "semilavorati" of ice cream (basic cream to make ice cream).

 On 7 November 2018, Toksöz announced that Pernigotti would close its main production facility at Novi Ligure with the loss of 200 jobs.
 At the time it was reported that Pernigotti had accumulated losses of €13 million over the previous five years.
 In the same period, turnover had dropped from €75 million to €50 million.
 Conflicting reports at the time suggested that Toksöz was planning to move production to Turkey while others reported that Pernigotti planned to outsource production only within Italy.
 The closure has been cited as another example of the impact of Italy's approach to restructuring fundamentally viable companies who are in difficulty.

+Since the acquisition of JP Morgan Asset Management, the production resumes at the historic Novi Ligure plant in 2022.